 - 1. Any school-sponsored activity will NOT result in an official absence from school and will NOT be counted in the cumulative ten-day yearly total defined in this policy. - 2.
-All other reasons for an absence will accumulate towards the ten-day yearly total defined in this policy and will result in an absence being recorded. - 3.
-Parents/guardians are expected to call and inform the school when their child is absent and to provide documentation (medical, dental, family emergency etc.) upon their child's return.
-Parental effort to keep the school informed regarding their child's absence will lessen the possibility of truancy from occurring and will be beneficial in the contractual process if the absences exceed the ten days of allowed absences. - 4.
-After the third (3rd) consecutive day absent, or third (3rd) absence within a two (2) week period parents/guardians are expected to provide documentation (medical, dental, family emergency).
+All other reasons for an absence outside of the excused list, will accumulate towards the ten-day tier maximum and result in a transfer to Tier II Interventions. - 3.
+Parents/guardians are expected to inform the school and complete the Student Absence Form when their child is absent and to provide any required documentation (medical, dental, family emergency etc.). - 4.
 Undocumented absences will be considered unexcused. - 5.
-A letter informing parents/guardians of the school policy and the number of absences their child has accumulated will be mailed after the student has been absent three days, in addition to a phone call from the classroom teacher.
-The correspondence will include a copy of this policy and student attendance record. - 6.
-A letter will be mailed after the 5th absence informing the parents/guardians of the school policy and the number of absences their child has accumulated.
-An Administrative conference will be scheduled with the student and family where an Attendance Contract will be put into effect. - 7.
-A letter will be mailed after the 7th absence informing the parents/guardians of the school policy and the number of absences their child has accumulated.
-The correspondence will include a copy of this policy and student attendance record.
-A referral will be submitted to Child Protective Services after the 10th unexcused absence in a semester, in compliance with New Mexico Compulsory Attendance Law (NMSA 22-12-7-C, 1978). - 8.
-State law requires a school to disenroll a student after ten (10) consecutive days of absence. - 9.
-School starts at 7:50AM for all students.
-A student is tardy to class if they are NOT sitting in their assigned seat by 7:50 AM.
+Increasing numbers of absences will be addressed as indicated above in Tier I and as noted in the corresponding ECRA Attendance for Success Act Interventions - 6.
+State law requires a school to disenroll a student after ten (10) consecutive days of absence. - 7.
+School starts at 7:30AM for all students.
+A student is tardy to class if they are NOT sitting in their assigned seat by 7:30 AM.
 The routine, schedule, instruction and tone are being set for the day during this morning period.
 If your child comes in late, he or she will miss this information and the class will be disrupted.
-In the event a tardy cannot be avoided, parents must bring them to the office and sign the child in so they may receive a tardy slip.
-Children cannot be dropped off to walk in unsupervised.
-Your child's attendance and safety are very important to us. - 10.
-Early check-out can adversely affect your child's educational progress, as homework, announcements, and lesson reviews are often given out at the end of the day.
-An early check-out is defined as signing a child out before the end of the school day (2:45 elementary, and 2:55 p.m. secondary).
+In the event a tardy cannot be avoided, parents must bring them to the office and sign the child in.
+Children cannot be dropped off to enter unsupervised after school has begun.
+This is a safety issue.
+Your child's attendance and safety are very important to us. - 8.
+Early check-out can adversely affect your child's educational progress, as homework, announcements, and lesson reviews are often given at the end of the day.
+An early check-out is defined as signing a child out before the end of the school day (3:00 elementary, and 3:30 p.m. secondary).
+Similar to a tardy, these minutes will also count toward your child's absence rate.